Idzumikatsu/crm/docs/TERRAFORM_DB.md

 # Provisioning PostgreSQL with Terraform

 This guide demonstrates how to create a production-grade PostgreSQL instance using reusable Terraform modules.
-The configuration assumes a Kubernetes cluster, but the same variables work for cloud providers as well.
+The examples target a standard Linux host, but the same variables work for cloud providers as well.

 ## Required variables